Dedication & Preface — Opening Blind Eyes | Christ the True Light

 We are living in a world where darkness is being called health care, bondage is being called treatment, and spiritual warfare is being renamed mental illness.
 If you have ever felt that something is deeply wrong with this world, you are right.
 The answer is not found in endless rabbit holes of human speculation.
 The answer is found in the One who declares the end from the beginning.

-I wrote this because I wish someone had handed it to me years ago — back when I was tormented, confused, and searching in all the wrong places.
+I wrote this because He asked me to deliver it.
+And because I wish someone had handed it to me years ago — back when I was tormented, confused, and searching in all the wrong places.
 I found those answers in Christ.
 Now I am passing them to you.

 Read with discernment.
 Ask the Holy Spirit to guide you.
 Test everything against Scripture and understand that this book is structured the way Scripture is structured — meaning the connections run through every chapter, building on what came before and pointing to what comes next.
 That is not an accident — it is how truth is built.
 The Bible itself works this way.
 Every time you read it, you see something you missed.
 This book works the same way.
 The first time through, follow the argument.
 The second time, watch the connections appear.
 What felt like a detour will reveal itself as a thread.
 What seemed unrelated will show you it was never separate.
 That is not a flaw in the writing.
 It is the nature of the subject.